 Does cryotherapy hurt?

 Usually, cryotherapy will cause mild stinging during treatment as the growth or spot is frozen and then thaws.
 However, discomfort is mild and lasts about five minutes.
 Most patients find cryotherapy to be a quick, tolerable procedure.
+You can take a paracetamol before or after the treatment if you feel you need it.

 What happens to the spot after treatment?